ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The joining node MUST NOT process an incoming response message, if protected by a group member whose authentication credential is not associated with the role "Responder".

+* The joining node MUST NOT use the group mode of Group OSCORE to process messages in the group, if the Join Response did not include both the 'gp_enc_alg' parameter and the 'sign_alg' parameter.

-* The joining node MUST NOT use the pairwise mode of Group OSCORE to process messages in the group, if the Join Response did not include the 'ecdh_alg' parameter.
+* The joining node MUST NOT use the pairwise mode of Group OSCORE to process messages in the group, if the Join Response did not include both the 'alg' parameter and the 'ecdh_alg' parameter.

 If the application requires backward security, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the current group members, upon the new node's joining (see {{sec-group-rekeying-process}}).
 In such a case, the joining node is not able to access secure communication in the OSCORE group that occurred prior to its joining.